 Daniella wants people to know that “…kids with physical disabilities are just like everyone else, and we are here for a reason.
 We all have strengths and weaknesses… we all need to stay strong, try new things and never give up.”
-Daniella will be sharing this important message over the upcoming year as the 2020 Provincial Easter Seals Ambassador.
+Daniella will be sharing this important message over her term as the 2020/2021 Provincial Easter Seals Ambassador.

 Daniella was born with spastic diplegia cerebral palsy which impacts the mobility in her legs.
 Although she has had two major surgeries to help her walk, she needs a walker and wheelchair to get around and uses canes “on good days.”
 She is able to complete most other daily tasks independently.